 - > The Progress Forms, Journal/Reflection Forms, and Summary Forms will be turned in to the CAS Coordinator, - > The CAS Coordinator may request a copy of the Portfolio to send to IB.
 If requested students will be able to keep the original for their records, - All CAS requirements must be completed and turned in to the CAS Coordinator on March 30.
 If March 30 falls on a non-school day, then the following school day is the deadline.
 Failure to meet this deadline may result in no IB diploma being awarded.

 13.Appendices: Sample forms

 A. CAS Experience/Project Proposal Form

-CAS Experience/Project Proposal Form

-Name Grade Level
+CA AS E xper ienc e/Pro ject Prop osal Form

+Name Gra ide Lev el

-Name of Project/E xperier nce:
+Name of Project/Ex perier nce:

 Date(s)

-Description & Obje ctives
+Description & Object ctives

-- -

-- -